kobotoolbox/validate-s3-backups/README.md

 A token can be used to secure the endpoint.
 In a configuration file, just add `token` property at the root level on the JSON.
 From the browser, go to `http://localhost:9090/<environment>/<backup>/?token=<token>`.

-_Notes: if you try to access the endpoint with a token but no token are set in the config, it will raise a 500 error'_
+_Notes: if you try to access the endpoint with a token but no token are set in the config, it will raise a 500 error._